jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 }
 ```

-Execute `jerkar displayContent -url=https://github.com/github` and you should see the Github page source displayed.
+Execute `jeka displayContent -url=https://github.com/github` and you should see the Github page source displayed.

-If you execute `jerkar help` you should see the url option mentioned.
+If you execute `jeka help` you should see the url option mentioned.

 ```
 ...